-Master of Arts in English with Writing Emphasis
+Master of Arts in Rhetoric and Writing Studies

 The MA emphasis in Rhetoric & Writing Studies is designed for students who wish to strengthen their skills as writers while deepening their understanding of theories of writing from the fields of rhetoric, composition, and writing studies.
 Cognate work in linguistics, literature, or literacy studies further enriches the study of writing.
 Students may choose either a non-thesis or thesis program of study.